tasal9/ZamAI/Installing-Neovim.md

 - [https://launchpad.net/~neovim-ppa/+archive/ubuntu/**stable**](https://launchpad.net/~neovim-ppa/+archive/ubuntu/stable)
 - [https://launchpad.net/~neovim-ppa/+archive/ubuntu/**unstable**](https://launchpad.net/~neovim-ppa/+archive/ubuntu/unstable)

+**Important:** The Neovim team does not maintain the PPA packages.
+For problems or questions about the PPA specifically contact https://launchpad.net/~neovim-ppa.

 To be able to use **add-apt-repository** you may need to install software-properties-common:

     sudo apt-get install software-properties-common